We are interested in how brain circuits store, express and use memories

 This allows us to study how populations represent features in the world and to analyze the expression and use of memories during wakefulness or sleep.
-Via selective (opto)genetic or pharmacological perturbations we can tease apart the role of specific brain areas or cell types in memory processing.
+Via selective (opto)genetic or pharmacological techniques, we perturb specific brain areas or cell types to tease apart their role in memory processing.
 Finally, by reading out (‘decoding’) memories in real-time using a brain-machine interface, we may selectively alter and control their effect during behavior.